Sell Your Storm or Fire Damaged House in Florida

 - We close with a licensed Florida title company that handles all paperwork, payoffs, and recordings.

-0,400/year ($485–$865/month).
-Good news: Citizens recommending 2.6% average rate decrease, first since 2015, with 3 in 5 policyholders expected to save ~59/year, effective June 1, 2026 (if approved by OIR).
-Legal reforms are stabilizing the market and attracting more private carriers back to the state.2026 Florida Insurance & Storm Data
+Florida remains the most expensive state for homeowners insurance, with annual premiums averaging $5,800–$10,400/year ($485–$865/month).
+Good news: Citizens recommending a 2.6% average rate decrease, first since 2015, with 3 in 5 policyholders expected to save ~$359/year, effective June 1, 2026 (if approved by OIR).
+Legal reforms are stabilizing the market and attracting more private carriers back to the state.

 Source: Florida Realtors®, ATTOM Data, Houzeo, Citizens Florida · Data as of February 2026